Crowdfunding Rules: Summary of SEC’s Proposed Rules

 • As mandated by Title III of the JOBS Act, securities purchased in a crowdfunding transaction cannot be resold for a period of 1 year.

-• Moreover, certain companies would not be eligible to use the crowdfunding exemption, including, non-U.S. companies, companies that already are SEC reporting companies, certain investment companies, companies that are disqualified under the proposed disqualification rules, companies that have failed to comply with the annual reporting requirements in the proposed rules, and companies that have no specific business plan or have indicated their business plan is to engage in a merger or acquisition with an unidentified company or companies.
+• Certain companies would not be eligible to use the crowdfunding exemption, including non-U.S. companies, companies that already are SEC reporting companies, certain investment companies, companies that are disqualified under the proposed disqualification rules, and companies that have indicated their business plan is to engage in a merger or acquisition with an unidentified company.

 Disclosures Required

-Companies engaged in a crowdfunding offering will be required to file certain information with the SEC, provide it to investors and the intermediary that is facilitating the crowdfunding offering, and make it available to potential investors.
+Companies engaged in a crowdfunding offering are required to file certain information with the SEC, provide it to investors and the intermediary, and make it available to potential investors:

 • Information about officers, directors, and owners of 20 percent or more of the company;